safinal/compositional-image-retrieval/README.md

   - ❌ Pre-trained models that directly solve the task without modifications

 - **✅ Allowed:**
-  - ✔️ Pre-trained Vision-Language Models (e.g., CLIP), **provided they are fine-tuned specifically for this task**
+  - ✔️ Pre-trained Vision-Language Models (e.g., CLIP), if fine-tuned for this task